maxrinalfox/professional-services/examples/creative-studio/infra/README.md

         IDENTITY_PLATFORM_ALLOWED_ORGS  = ""
       }
       ```
-    - Update service names and other values for staging
+    - Service sizing, GitHub config, and other values for staging
+    - Set `allow_destroy = false` for production-like environments
+4.  **Configure `backend.tf` (Optional):** If using remote state:
+    - Uncomment the `terraform` block in `backend.tf`
+    - Update the bucket name to point to your staging GCS bucket
 5.  **Deploy:**
     ```bash
     cd environments/staging